Codru (forest): Geography

 The scientific Codru Reserve was established in Moldavian SSR in 1971.
 A part of it is a strict nature reserve.
 Other parts of reserve includes are accessible for tourists.
 In particular, there is the Nature Museum with stuffed animals of all kinds of fauna met in the reserve.

 There is also the Orhei National Park in the vicinity of Orhei.
-It includes several named protected areas: a historical and archaeological complex Old Orhei, the Trebujeni Landscape Reserve, the Curchi forest with the Curchi Monastery, the Țigănești Landscape Reserve with the Tiganesti Monastery.
+It includes several named protected areas: a historical and archaeological complex Old Orhei, the Trebujeni Landscape Reserve, the Curchi forest with the Curchi Monastery, the Țigănești Landscape Reserve with the Țigănești Monastery.

 Cultural impact

 The word "codru" has legendary resonances for Moldovans, because the formation and evolution of the Romanian ethnos Moldavia is linked to the forests.

 Codru is a key element of a number of Romanian sayings, such as "to dream green codri" means "to dream about impossible things"; "as in codru" means "carelessly, unhindered"; "to go into codri" or "to take a codru path" means "to become an outlaw"; "there is no codru without wolves" meaning "there are both good and bad people".

 There is a network of tourist routes "Dor de Cordu" ("Longing for Codru") established with the support of UNDP Moldova.